hcy1901/BakeryAPI.Springboot/cryptowars/README.md

 Then go to http://127.0.0.1:8080/ to play the game!

-The game client will need to make Raiden payments on your behalf, so you need to run Raid
+The game client will need to make Raiden payments on your behalf, so you need to run Raiden with the correct `--rpccorsdomain` flag.
+Currently, the game server runs on Raiden version `r